Quarior/Star-Wars-catalogs-for-Space-Engine/CONTRIBUTING.md

-This repositety is only for the mid Star Wars catalogs for Space Engine, don´t made change it for a another software.
+This repositety is only for the mod Star Wars catalogs for Space Engine, don´t made change here for a another software.
-You can commit directly in master branch, judt drop files and folders.
+You can commit directly in master branch, just drop files and folders.